 Think about exploring touch with your partner almost as a kind of meditation.
 Try to clear your mind before you start this kind of sex.
 Time it to happen right after you’ve exercised, or done yoga, or just go for a walk beforehand.
 Even more than other kinds of sex, if you’re distracted both you and your partner will be aware of it, so you want to do your best to feel calm and “grounded”.

-Start off with a hot bath, give them some time to themselves (if that’s hard to come by in your house), whatever is comforting and relaxing for them.
-If they are living with physical pain make sure they get into a comfortable position.
+If they live with physical pain make sure they get into a comfortable position.
 You don’t have to do this on a bed, although that might be best for some people.
 You can do it on a mat on the floor, or on a comfortable chair.
 Use pillows and blankets to get your partner as comfortable as they can be.

 Make the lighting soft, make sure the room temperature is comfortable (not too hot, and not too cold), put on some music that won’t be too distracting (probably avoid music with lyrics).
 The goal is to create an atmosphere that will take you both to a deeper level of relaxation, but not distract either of you from experiencing what is happening between you.